Mr-MIBonk/M.I.B._More-Incredible-Bash/README.md

 - You only have to copy the folder(s) you need for your car(s) - e.g. /patches/MHI2_ER_SKGxx_Pxxxx_MUxxxx_PATCH
 - They are already prepared in the right way, so that the tool can use them right away

-There is also a video guide for Audi available now:<br />
+There is also a example video guide available now:<br />
 [![image](http://img.youtube.com/vi/eAQgzYlnSrA/0.jpg)](https://www.youtube.com/watch?v=eAQgzYlnSrA&t=110s)

 ### FEC Generator: